 Department of Defense Education Activity (DoDEA) Schools

-Most students of military families attend DoDEA Schools.
-These schools were established to provide high quality, tuition-free education for authorized dependents of DoD personnel assigned overseas.
+The Department of Defense (DoD) offers high quality, tuition-free education for authorized dependents of DoD personnel assigned overseas.
 They also provide enrollment on a space-available, tuition-paying basis for others identified and prioritized by the Secretary of Defense (i.e. contractors).

 There are 13 DoDEA Schools on Okinawa.
 Among these are 8 Elementary, 3 Middle, and 2 High schools.
 These schools are located on Kadena Airbase and Marine Corps bases.